jnidzwetzki/mysql-ha-cloud/README.md

 ## Architecture
 <img src="docs/images/architecture.png" width="500">

+The provided container image contains a [MySQL 8.0 Server](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/), [Consul](https://www.hashicorp.com/products/consul) for the service discovery, health checks of the nodes, and the MySQL replication leader election.
+[ProxySQL](https://proxysql.com/) provides the entry point for the client; the software forwards the connections of the client to the MySQL nodes.
+Write requests are send to the replication leader, and read requests are sent to the replication follower.
+In addition, [MinIO](https://min.io/) is used as backup storage and to bootstrap the replication follower.
+Backups are created by using [XtraBackup](https://www.percona.com/software/mysql-database/percona-xtrabackup) without creating table locks.

+Container Orchestrators like [Kubernetes](https://kubernetes.io/) or [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/) can be used to deploy the provided container image.

 ## What is the main focus of this project?

 This project will provide robust, tested, and easy to deploy containers for self-hosted MySQL cloud installations.
 The goal is that everybody can deploy highly-available and scalable MySQL installations and eliminate the DBMS as a single point of failure in his architecture.